 Before starting the creative brainstorming process, it’s important to think about your brand and how you want to be seen as an artist among the industry and your fans.
 How do you look, talk and sound on social media?
 What’s your visual identity?
-Finding your own voice, building your own brand identity, and matching this with your artist name, is a great way to help music fans distinguish you from other artists and understand your unique story better.
+Finding your own voice, building your own brand identity, and matching this with your artist name, is a great way to help music fans distinguish you from other artists and understand your unique story.

-As with any culture, music has certain words, symbols and connotations that represent different genres of music.
+As with any culture, music has certain words, symbols, and connotations that represent different genres of music.
 Be aware of what your artist name may represent, and what it may not.
 Choosing words that culturally align with your brand, and resonate with your values as an artist, will give potential fans a hint of what they can expect from you.
-Also take into account how your name is interpreted in other countries — even if you’re not a world-touring artist just yet, we guarantee you have listeners from outside your home country, so it’s important to consider this.
+Also, take into account how your name is interpreted in other countries — even if you’re not a world-touring artist just yet, we guarantee you have listeners from outside your home country, so it’s important to consider this.

 When a new fan hears your music on a podcast or radio show for the first time, they’re going to type your artist name into Spotify or Google to listen to your music — so it’s important that these platforms know how to find you.
-Take rapper 6lack as an example, his name is pronounced ‘black’, so that’s what listeners will type into their search engines or music catalogues.
+Take rapper 6lack as an example, his name is pronounced ‘black’, so that’s what listeners will type into their search engines or music catalogs.
 It’s going to be a lot harder to find him, and you — if you’re not careful!